David Eisenhower: Personal life

 On December 22, 1968, Eisenhower married Julie Nixon, a daughter of then President-elect Nixon, who had served as Dwight Eisenhower's vice president.
 The couple had known each other since meeting at the 1956 Republican National Convention.
 Eisenhower had served as Julie Nixon's civilian escort at the International Debutante Ball at the Waldorf-Astoria Hotel in New York City.
 The Reverend Norman Vincent Peale officiated in the non-denominational rite at the Marble Collegiate Church in New York City.

 The Eisenhowers live in Berwyn, Pennsylvania.
 They have three children: actress Jennie Elizabeth Eisenhower (born August 15, 1978); Alexander Richard Eisenhower (b.
 1980); and Melanie Catherine Eisenhower (b.
 1984).

 In 1970, Eisenhower accepted a request to attend the funeral of Dan Mitrione, an operative whose involvement in training Uruguayan police in torture techniques later caused profound controversy.
-There has been no suggestion that Eisenhower had any knowledge of Mitrione's controversial activities.

 In popular culture

 Due to his connection with Julie and President Nixon, Eisenhower was one inspiration for the Creedence Clearwater Revival song "Fortunate Son", released in 1969.
 The song's author and singer, John Fogerty, wrote:

 'Fortunate Son' wasn't really inspired by any one event.
 Julie Nixon was dating David Eisenhower.
 You'd hear about the son of this senator or that congressman who was given a deferment from the military or a choice position in the military.
 They seemed privileged and whether they liked it or not, these people were symbolic in the sense that they weren't being touched by what their parents were doing.
 They weren't being affected like the rest of us.

+He was referenced in the Doonesbury comic strip in March 1976.
+When Uncle Duke, in his role as ambassador to China, was presented to Chairman Mao, Mao confused Duke with "his old friend David Eisenhower."